THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 smoke and shine light rays and death rays from their eyes.
 Dragons must have

-radiant energy and have a flight capability different from all other animals.
+shine laser beams, and have a flight capability different from all other animals.

 Its sneezings flash forth light, and its eyes are like the eyelids of the